College can be daunting!

 4. I Made a Deal with My Parents

-The last thing that I did when preparing for college was talk to my parents.
-If you have parents who are willing to help you with school then use that and make a deal with them.
+The last thing I did when preparing for college was talk to my parents.
+If you have parents who are willing to help you with school, use that opportunity and make a deal with them.

-My parents and I have a deal that if I get straight As and stay in the honors program at my college, they will pay for my food, books, car, and phone.
-That’s a great deal and I took advantage of it.
+My parents and I agreed that if I maintain straight As and stay in the honors program at my college, they will cover my food, books, car, and phone expenses.
+That’s a fantastic deal, and I’ve taken full advantage of it.

-I work hard in my classes so that they will be willing to help me out.
+I work hard in my classes to keep my end of the deal and ensure they’re willing to continue helping me out.

-Talk to your parents and see what you can work out, and parents talk to your kids and tell them your terms if you are willing to help them.
+Talk to your parents and see what you can negotiate.
+For parents, communicate with your kids and set terms if you’re willing to support them.

 Most importantly, both sides must keep up their end of the deal!
-If you slack off in school then don’t be disappointed when your parents stop helping you.
-My dad tells me, “I don’t fund stupid.”
-I doubt your parents will want to “fund stupid”, too.
-Make them proud to help you, and be responsible.
+If you slack off in school, don’t be surprised if your parents stop helping you.
+My dad always tells me, “I don’t fund stupid.”
+I’m sure your parents wouldn’t want to “fund stupid” either.
+Make them proud to support you, and show them you’re responsible.

-Crowdfunding sites have changed the way people raise money.
-You can now raise money for almost anything, including college.
-And while I personally haven’t used this option, there are hundreds of thousands of students who are.
+Crowdfunding sites have revolutionized the way people raise money.
+You can now fundraise for almost anything, including college.
+While I personally haven’t used this option, hundreds of thousands of students have.

-You can read about it more and see a list of the top 3 crowdfunding sites to get free money for college here.
+You can learn more and check out a list of the top 3 crowdfunding sites to get free money for college here.

 What’s Next for Me?

-Right now I am half-way through my second year of college.
-I have a year and a half left.
-I’ll graduate in three years instead of four (most people even take longer than that).
+Right now, I’m halfway through my second year of college with a year and a half left.
+I’ll graduate in three years instead of four (and many students take even longer than that).

-I have absolutely no loans/debt, and won’t have any loans/debt in the future, and I don’t even have a job when I’m in school.
+I have absolutely no loans or debt—and I won’t have any in the future.
+Plus, I don’t even have a job while I’m in school.

-I work hard in school and out of school and I utilize my resources whether it’s through the school or through my family.
-It is possible to make it through school without a lot of debt.
-You just have to be willing to work for it.
+I work hard both in and out of school and take full advantage of the resources available to me, whether through my college or my family.
+It is possible to get through school without accumulating a lot of debt.
+You just have to be willing to put in the effort.

 Guest Writer Bio: Jordan Elizabeth Borchert is an undergraduate at Bemidji State University in Minnesota.
 She is pursuing a creative and professional writing degree.
-So far she has managed to pay out of pocket for school and has no loans or debt of any kind for school.
+So far, she has managed to pay for school out of pocket and has no loans or debt of any kind.

 Barb Brinkman